Christian faith groups

 Rev. Moon was born in what is now North Korea in 1920 and was raised in the

-Presbyterian Church.
+Presbyterian Church, a mainline Protestant denomination.
 He is a Professional Engineer by training.
-When he was 15 years old,
+When he was 16 years old,

-at Easter, he believes that Jesus Christ appeared to him in a vision, charging him with the responsibility
+at Easter time, he believes that Jesus Christ appeared to him in a vision, charging him with the responsibility

 had trouble with legal authorities, having been arrested for practicing capitalism (a